 Approved project budget: $863 million in capital investment.
-Note *
+1

-Construction Management Services Contract: Awarded to PCL Constructors Canada Inc., of Ottawa, Ontario.
-Contract Number: EP758-113490
+Construction Management Services Contract: Awarded in 2011 to PCL Constructors Canada Inc., of Ottawa, Ontario.
+Contract number: EP758-113490

 Estimated Job Opportunities: The overall project is estimated to generate or sustain approximately 5000 private-sector jobs.